Check Upcoming Russian Language Courses

 As soon as you apply, you will receive an email and asked to make a non-refundable $90 pre-payment.
 Only after the pre-payment will you have your spot booked for the winter school.,

 This price includes reading and writing materials, coffee breaks, and cultural trips to Garni Temple and Geghard Monastery, which will transform your stay in Armenia into an unforgettable, academically oriented endeavor.

-We will not cover Accommodation, insurance, breakfast, lunch, dinner, visa costs, travel costs to Armenia, from Armenia and in Armenia, any costs of accompanying friends or family members.
+We will not cover Accommodation, insurance, breakfast, lunch, dinner, visa costs, travel costs to Armenia, from Armenia, and in Armenia, or any costs of accompanying friends or family members.

 Each participant of the winter school may find other sources of financial aid from their own University/School/Community or other relevant foundations.

 ASPIRANTUM will provide applicants with an official letter of invitation to support scholarship and travel grant applications.